-The Per-Link Traffic Indication Bitmap subfield(s) corresponds to the AID(s) of the non-AP MLD(s) or STA(s), starting from the bit number k of the traffic indication virtual bitmap.
+When the Recommendation Partial Virtual Bitmap field is not present, the Per-Link Traffic Indication Bitmap subfield(s) corresponds to the AID(s) of the non-AP MLD(s) or STA(s), starting from the bit number k of the traffic indication virtual bitmap.
 The AID Offset subfield of the Multi-Link Traffic Indication Control field of the Multi-Link Traffic Indication element contains the value k.
 The order of the Per-Link Traffic Indication Bitmap subfield(s) follows the order of the bits that are set to 1 in the Partial Virtual Bitmap field of the TIM element that corresponds to the AID(s) of the non-AP MLD(s) or STA(s).

 If a non-AP MLD has successfully negotiated a TID-to-link mapping with an AP MLD with a nondefault mapping, the bit position i of the Per-Link Traffic Indication Bitmap subfield that corresponds to the link with the link ID that is equal to i on which a STA of the non-AP MLD is operating, shall be set to 1 if the AP MLD has buffered BU(s) with TID(s) that are mapped to that link or MMPDU(s) for that non-AP MLD, otherwise the bit shall be set to 0.
 If a non-AP MLD is in the default mapping mode (see 35.3.7.1.2 (Default mapping mode)), the bit position i of the Per-Link Traffic Indication Bitmap subfield that corresponds to the link with the link ID equals to i on which a STA affiliated with the non-AP MLD is operating may be set to 1 to indicate to the non-AP MLD a link on which buffered BU(s) should be retrieved.
-An example of the construction of the Multi-Link Traffic Indication element is shown in Figure 35-16 (Example of Multi-Link Traffic Indication element construction when Recommendation Partial Virtual Bitmap is present).
+An example of the construction of the Multi-Link Traffic Indication element, (#11586)when the Recommendation Partial Virtual Bitmap is present, is shown in Figure 35-16a (Example of Multi-Link Traffic Indication element construction when Recommendation Partial Virtual Bitmap is present). (#11586)An example of the construction of the Multi-Link Traffic Indication element, when the Recommendation Partial Virtual Bitmap is not present, is shown in Figure 35-16b (Example of Multi-Link Traffic Indication element construction when Recommendation Partial Virtual Bitmap is not present).
 A non-AP MLD that successfully negotiated a TID-to-link mapping with an AP MLD with a nondefault mapping shall determine which AP has buffered BU(s) with TID(s) or MMPDU(s) by interpreting a Multi-Link Traffic Indication element.

+(#11586)Figure 35-16a—Example of Multi-Link Traffic Indication element construction when Recommendation Partial Virtual Bitmap field is present

-Figure 35-16—Example of Multi-Link Traffic Indication element construction
+(#11586)Figure 35-16b—Example of Multi-Link Traffic Indication element construction when Recommendation Partial Virtual Bitmap field is not present

 TGbe editor: Change the seventh paragraph of the subclause as follows:

-When a non-AP MLD that is in the default mapping mode (see 35.3.7.1.2 (Default mapping mode)) detects that the bit corresponding to its AID is 1 in the TIM element, any STA affiliated with the non-AP MLD may issue a PS-Poll frame, or a U-APSD trigger frame if the STA is using U-APSD and all ACs are delivery enabled, to retrieve buffered BU(s) from the AP MLD.
+When a non-AP MLD detects that the bit corresponding to its AID is 1 in the TIM element, any STA affiliated with the non-AP MLD (#11586)that has all TIDs mapped to it may issue a PS-Poll frame, or a U-APSD trigger frame if the STA is using U-APSD and all ACs are delivery enabled, to retrieve buffered BU(s) from the AP MLD.

 TGbe editor: Change the eighth paragraph of the subclause as follows: